-At Rackspace we've been putting a lot of work into SDKs lately.
+At Rackspace, we've been putting a lot of work into SDKs lately.
 Recently the team at Mailgun joined the SDK club and released an officially supported SDK for PHP.
-They are also working on SDKs for additional languages like C#, Ruby and Python which will be coming soon.
+They are also working on SDKs for additional languages like C#, Ruby and Python which are coming soon.

 In addition to providing a way to interact with the Mailgun API, the PHP SDK has a few really cool utilities that make it way easier to do some common, but complex tasks.

 As many of you know, Rackspace acquired the transactional email provider Mailgun almost a year ago.
-Mailgun has a super easy-to-use API for sending, receiving and tracking on your application emails (they also support SMTP is that's your thing).
-We've blogged about Mailgun a bunch this year, and recently Mailgun was integrated into the Rackspace cloud control panel making it that much easier to integrate Mailgun into your app (and get 50,000 free emails per month in the process).
+Mailgun has a super easy-to-use API for sending, receiving and tracking on your application emails.
+They also support SMTP, if that's your thing.
+We've blogged about Mailgun a bunch this year, and recently Rackspace integrated Mailgun into the Rackspace Cloud Control Panel, making it that much easier to integrate Mailgun into your app (and to get 50,000 free emails per month in the process).
 The Mailgunners just released a new feature that we are really excited about: email validation for web forms.
 So today, we're reblogging their post announcing the new feature which is completely free for Rackspace and Mailgun customers.
 Read on, and remember that you can enable your Mailgun account directly through the Cloud Control Panel!

 One of my favorite services here at Rackspace is Mailgun, a set of APIs that allow you to send email and manage mailing lists via a REST API.
 Coming back from a recent trip to San Antonio I decided that I would add an Objective-C interface to send email via Mailgun using my own iOS interface instead of using Apple's